-Choosing a wholesale provider is a critical business decision, affecting your ability to compete on price, deliver products to your customers on time, offer the right product selection to satisfy customer demand, and ultimately determine margins.
+Choosing an online wholesale provider is a critical business decision, affecting your ability to compete on price, deliver products to your customers on time, offer the right product selection to satisfy customer demand, and ultimately determine margins.
 As you can see, an ecommerce business is no greater than the wholesaler they work with.
-When picking the right wholesaler, it's important to consider factors like price, customer service, product portfolio and reliability that are key elements for deciding which wholesale provider will work for you.
+When picking the right B2B company to develop a wholesale relationship, it's important to consider factors like price, customer service, product portfolio and reliability that are key elements for deciding which wholesale provider will work for you.
+You can even find wholesale suppliers that dropship products and ship their products directly to your customer.
 Read on to find out what you need to know about choosing the right wholesale provider to keep your business running smoothly.

 First, you should understand the whole industry is huge, with the 50 largest wholesale distributors only producing 25% of the industry revenue out of a total of 330,000 wholesale providers.
 The wholesale industry also serves a wide variety of industries, including apparel, food and beverage, medical and electronic goods, just to name a few.
 Given the fragmented nature of wholesalers, it's important to do the right research to weed out the wholesalers who aren't going to save you time and money.

 Often, your relationship with a wholesaler is partly determined by the size of your business, as this can have a significant influence on pricing.
 Determining the price you can secure should be the first step in making your selection and a fundamental way to obtain low priced goods is to buy in volume.
 If you're a small business and unable to purchase products in high volumes, it may be necessary to build your relationship with a wholesaler over the long-term--usually by signing a contract--as this may help you command a lower price.
 Unfortunately, some wholesalers place too much emphasis on a small number of high-end clients, and it's important that you aren't lost in the shuffle.